jo-quantamap/QuantaMap-website/4_news.md

 ---
 layout: page
 title: News
-description: Highlights of our QuantaMap journey
+description:
 image:
 nav-menu: true
 ---

-# Highlights
+# Highlights of our QuantaMap journey
+For more regular updates, follow our [LinkedIn page](https://www.linkedin.com/company/quantamap/)

 <ul>
   {% for post in site.posts %}